laurenx22/week12/README.md

 ## How do you run it ##
 Ollama only runs locally as it is just the free service.
 Ollama will not work when deployed.

 To run locally:
 1. Install dependencies - npm install
 2. Set up your environmental variables in your `.env` file.
-With your Gemini API key.
+With your Gemini API key
 3. Start the server - node server.js
 4. The server is now running on `http://localhost:3000`
 5. Run Ollama - `ollama run llama3.2` (Ollama must be installed first)